hashxim/hconMD/work_md/Obsidian/Youtube/Jiten Parmar on Investing in Cyclical Businesses.md

 - Never should be 5-10 year plays
 - Patience - Be ready to hold for a couple of years
 - Make sure PF allocation is adhered to.
 Sometimes cycle fails (eg. Textile).
 One only increases its allocation as cycle turns
-- Never go more than 25%
+- Never go more than 25% of PF in a single deep cyclical sector (15% on single stock)
+- Do not change narrative, just to hold on to the sector/stock
+- Be prepared for failures.
+Cut when you realize it
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTM3MDc1NzEyNiwtNzYxMDkzMDk4LC03ND
-YwNDM4MDQsLTExODkzMDEwMjNdfQ==
+eyJoaXN0b3J5IjpbLTIwNDM1MTI0NjgsLTc2MTA5MzA5OCwtNz
+Q2MDQzODA0LC0xMTg5MzAxMDIzXX0=
 -->